1. What is “Workers’ Compensation” in Florida?

 The surviving spouse is entitled to payment of postsecondary student fees for

-instruction at any career center established under Fl
+instruction at any career center established under Florida Statutes section

 1001.44 for up to 1,800 classroom hours or payment of student fees at any